zr-tex8r/BXjalipsum/README.md

         Japan.
       - `hatsukoi` (4 paragraphs): The whole text of the poem "初恋" (First Love) written by Shimazaki Toson.
+          + The lines inside a stanza are delimited by '\\' command.
       - `kusamakura` (13 paragraphs): The opening passage from the novel "草枕" (Kusamakura) written by Natsume Soseki.